Tiling Cost Breakdown

 Underfloor Heating Cost

-This includes a wet underfloor heating system which is connected to the water supply and costs around £100 per square metre.
+To install a wet underfloor heating system, which is connected to the water supply, it will cost around £100 per square metre.
 In contrast, a dry underfloor heating system is powered by electricity and is typically priced at £60 per square metre.

 You may be charged by the hour, by day, or by square meter, depending on who you contract.